Are Christmas gifts & your company Christmas party tax deductible?

 Gifts that are “not entertainment” include bottled spirits, groceries, games, gift hampers, flower arrangements, plants, and gift cards.

 Gifts in the form of entertainment, such as theatre tickets, holiday accommodation, sporting tickets, hot meals, and hired entertainers are treated differently.
 If the gift is less than $300, then it is not tax deductible, the GST is not claimable, and there is no Fringe Benefits Tax payable.

 How to maximise deductions & GST claims and minimise FBT

-In short then, to maximise deductions and GST claims and minimise Fringe Benefits Tax, ensure the cost per head for your Christmas party is less than $300.
+- Ensure the cost per head for your christmas party is less than $300.